hsteinshiromoto/todo.nvim/README.md

 - `<localleader>ta` - Add a new todo item at the cursor position
 - `<localleader>td` - Toggle the completion status of the todo on the current line (mark as done)
-- `<localleader>tp` - Set/change the priority of the todo on the current line
+- `<localleader>tp` - Set/change the importance and urgency of the todo on the current line

 ### Global Commands